diuzhevVlad/PointLLM-demo/README.md

 ```bash
 docker compose up
 ```
-3) Wait until all checkpoint shards are loaded, then open http://0.0.0.0:7810 in your browser.
+3) Wait until all checkpoint shards are loaded, then open http://0.0.0.0:7810 in your browser (or the port you choose).

 Start with CPU instead of GPU:
 ```bash